SpecialBomb/sbdm/README.md

 +You can look at a player to see their name.

++Map voting.
+Maps dm1 to dm6 are voteable, and uses a yes greater than no system (non voters are not counted).

 +Drowning doesn't damage armor. (might not be working)

 Other things will be added at some point.